LaurenceA/ReverseDiffOverload.jl/README.md

 Testing
 -------
-It is good practice to test that `reversediff` produces the correct results against a foolproof method, like finite differences.
+It is good practice, at this early stage, to test that `reversediff` produces the correct results for your problem.
-To do such a test on you function, simply call,
+To do such a test on your function, simply call,
 ```julia
 testdiff(g, args...)
 ```